phoenixbox/mule/README.md

 # Mule
 ### Moving Revolutionized

-Proof of concept landing page for Mule
+Proof of concept landing page for Mule.